 If you’re trying to decide between dentures or dental implants to replace missing teeth, then consider getting both.
 With implant-supported prosthetics, your dentist in Powell can give you the stability of implants and the beauty of a full smile with implant-retained dentures, overdentures or a bridge.
-Even if you’ve been a successful denture wearer for many years, you may enjoy the security and confidence that implant-supported prosthetics can offer.
+Even if you’ve been a successful denture wearer for many years, you may enjoy the security and confidence that dental implant-supported dentures in Powell, OH can offer.

 What Are Dental Implants?

 Dental implants are the nearest substitute for natural teeth.
 With a titanium post surgically implanted in bone to replicate the root and a porcelain crown, bridge or denture restoring the crown, these prosthetics offer both a strong foundation and aesthetic value.

 For dental implants in Powell, our dentists work in conjunction with a periodontist or oral surgeon in the area who will perform the surgical phase of the dental process.
 You’ll need a few months to heal so the implant and surrounding bone tissue can fuse together.
 Then, you’ll return to Wedgewood Complete Dentistry for the restorative phase.

 The Advantages of Dental Implant-Supported Dentures